-Cary has both private and public sector experience.
-Before joining NACTO, Cary was the Chief Bicycle Officer for the City of Atlanta where she led the City’s bike planning efforts first from the Department of City Planning and then as part of the newly formed Atlanta Department of Transportation (established 2019).
-Cary managed the City’s shareable micromobility programs and the implementation of the Mayor’s Action Plan for Safer Streets—a two year plan to triple the city’s on-street protected bike network.
+Before joining NACTO, Cary was the Chief Bicycle Officer for the City of Atlanta, where she led the City’s bike planning efforts, first from the Department of City Planning and then as part of the newly formed Atlanta Department of Transportation established in 2019.
+Cary managed the City’s shared micromobility programs and the implementation of the Mayor’s Action Plan for Safer Streets—a two year plan to triple the size of the city’s on-street protected bike network.
 Prior to her work in Atlanta, Cary worked as a Transportation Planner for Fehr & Peers in Los Angeles.